741 Colonel Ledyard Highway

 side of the house; the Board of Education, that the Town Council went after 0.05 of 1% on

-the General Government side of the budge; and now they want to raise their taxes.
+the General Government side of the budget; and now they want to raise their taxes.

 Mr. Irwin continued by addressing the property revaluation that would take effect next year.